majid-khorramgah/FER-Reliability-Benchmark/README.md

 - facial hair explains all appearance-related FER errors;
 - existing FER models are generally unreliable;
 - representation-level precedence establishes causality;
-- the current results constitute a universal theory of visual recognition failure.
+- the current results constitute a universal theory of visual recognition failure;
+- the current representation geometry is the unique explanation of recognition failure;
+- early-warning performance automatically implies causal understanding.

 Such claims require additional evidence, literature comparison, broader datasets, and/or independent validation.